tum-esi/SEEMQTT/README.md

 ---
 # <img src="images/components.svg" alt="components" width="30" />  Components
 The system contains these main components:
-1. The publisher which runs on the ESP32 platform (see the folder **ESP32**)
+1. The publisher which runs on the ESP32 platform (see [ESP32](ESP32))
 2. The Keystrors.
-Each Keystore can run on a separate RPI or a regular PC (see the folder **KeyStore**)
+Each Keystore can run on a separate RPI or a regular PC (see  [KeyStore](KeyStore))
-3. The Subscriber which receives the information published by the publisher (see the folder **Subscriber**)
+3. The Subscriber which receives the information published by the publisher (see the folder [Subscriber](Subscriber))
 4. Security credentials.
-To set up such security credential, you may need to use the Key Generator tool (see folder **Tools**)  and the KeyNote trust managment system (see folder **KeyStore\KeyNote**).
+To set up such security credential, you may need to use the Key Generator tool (see [Tools](Tools))  and the KeyNote trust managment system (see [KeyStore\KeyNote](KeyStore\KeyNote)).
 5. Finally,  you need to install an MQTT broker.
 # <img src="images/checkboxes.svg" alt="requirements" width="30" />  Setup Requirements and Steps
 ## 1. Publisher
 In SEEMQTT project, we use ESP32 board as an MQTT publisher and use Arduino IDE for programming ESP32 board.
 We implement the Boneh-Franklin Identity-Based Encryption (BF-IBE) based on  GMP and PBC libraries.
 We cross-compile both libraries for the ESP32 board.
 We present here the cross-compilation exmaple of GMP and PBC libraries for ESP32 board.
-You can do the Cross-Compilation by following instructions below or simply use our precompiled libraries, which you can find them in **ESP32/esp32_crosscompile**.
+You can do the Cross-Compilation by following instructions below or simply use our precompiled libraries, which you can find them in [ESP32/esp32_crosscompile](ESP32/esp32_crosscompile).

 Following **step 2-4** for cross-compilation or you can jump directly to **step 5** using our pre-compiled GMP and PBC libraries.